mrKallah/Red-Alert-2-arrow-to-wasd/README.md

 # Red-Alert-2-arrow-to-wasd
 Lets you launch the ORIGIN version of Red Alert 2 (CD version not tested) using WASD instead of arrow keys for camera movement

+This was originally written by me for the cd version and has now been updated to work with the ORIGIN version.
+I cannot find my cd version of the game and thus testing will not be possible.
+Feedback will be helpfull if you have the CD version and you can test it.

 # Install
 To install the program download the files as a zip using github and move the